AlexKLWS/godot-native-bullets-plugin/README.md

 <details>
 <summary>FollowingBulletKit</summary>
 <br>
-This BulletKit lets you define a target node for each bullet and a turning speed used to chase a it around.<br>
+This UnitKit lets you define a target node for each bullet and a turning speed used to chase a it around.<br>
 It's configurable with:

 - `texture`: controls what texture is sent to the bullet material.